 A weather shield for your stroller is the best protection from wind, rain and snow for your baby.

 A baby carrier will get plenty of use year round, but you’ll especially enjoy one in the winter with a baby.

 A hiking backpack carrier is a great way to carry your baby or toddler on a winter hike on a mild winter day.

 There’s a good chance you’ll be pushing your stroller through snow or on ice.
 Getting the best stroller for winter will be one with good wheels that will make it easier.

 - Bike trailer with ski attachment

-A Thule Chariot with a ski attachment, though expensive, will get so much use from biking in the summer to cross country skiing in the winter.
+A Thule Chariot with a ski attachment, though expensive, is almost essential baby gear for an active family.
+Your Thule Chariot will get so much year round use from biking in the summer to cross-country skiing in the winter.
 You’ll be glad to have it when the snow flies.